OSB Boards

 • Inexpensive

 OSB sheet is significantly less expensive than other alternatives materials used.
 It is a remarkably cost-effective building material.
-Because of its multiple application areas builder can benefit from significant cost saving.
+Because of its multiple application areas, builders can benefit from significant cost saving.

 • Consistency

-Advancement in technology and manufacturing units for press technology the size and shape of the materials is extremely consistent.
-Oriented Strand Boards are made up form wood strands so there is no scope of knots, voids, and other weak spots.
+Advancement in technology and manufacturing units for press technology the size and shape of the materials are extremely consistent.
+Oriented Strand Boards are made up from wood strands so there is no scope of knots, voids, and other weak spots.

 • Durable

-Unlike other alternative OSB sheets are not prone to delaminate over a period of time.
+Unlike other alternative OSB sheets are not prone to delaminate over some time.

 • Versatility